 Hagia Sophia

-The Hagia Sophia has been a symbol of the city for over a thousand years, possibly the most famous place to visit in Istanbul.
-Originally constructed in 537 by Emperor Justinian I of the Byzantine Empire as a Christian church, it was converted into a mosque after the fall of Constantinople in 1453 before becoming a museum.
+The Hagia Sophia has been a symbol of the city for over a thousand years and is possibly the most famous place to visit in Istanbul.
+Originally constructed in 537 by Emperor Justinian I of the Byzantine Empire as a Christian church, it was converted into a mosque after the fall of Constantinople in 1453, and then became a museum.
 Just a few years ago, it was reconsecrated as a mosque.

 Right in the heart of the Sultanahmet district, the Hagia Sophia’s famous dome and quartet of minarets are readily recognizable on the horizon.
 The insides are just as splendid, filled with gilded mosaics, golden script, and glittering chandeliers.